Francis Scott Key: Prosecution of Reuben Crandall

 In a larger unsuccessful prosecution, in August 1836 Key obtained an indictment against Reuben Crandall, brother of controversial Connecticut teacher Prudence Crandall, who had recently moved to Washington, D.C.
-It accused Crandall of "seditious libel" after two marshals (who operated as slave catchers in their off hours) found Crandall had a trunk full of anti-slavery publications in his Georgetown residence/office, five days after the Snow riot, caused by rumors that a mentally ill slave had attempted to kill an elderly white woman.
+It accused Crandall of "seditious libel" after two marshals (who operated as slave catchers in their off hours) found Crandall had a trunk full of anti-slavery publications in his Georgetown residence and office, five days after the Snow riot, caused by rumors that a mentally ill slave had attempted to kill an elderly white woman.
 In an April 1837 trial that attracted nationwide attention and that congressmen attended, Key charged that Crandall's publications instigated slaves to rebel.
 Crandall's attorneys acknowledged he opposed slavery, but denied any intent or actions to encourage rebellion.
 Evidence was introduced that the anti-slavery publications were packing materials used by his landlady in shipping his possessions to him.
 He had not "published" anything; he had given one copy to one man who had asked for it.

 Key, in his final address to the jury said:

 The jury acquitted Crandall of all charges.
 This public and humiliating defeat, as well as family tragedies in 1835, diminished Key's political ambition.
 He resigned as District Attorney in 1840.
 He remained a staunch proponent of African colonization and a strong critic of the abolition movement until his death.

 Crandall died shortly after his acquittal of pneumonia contracted in the Washington jail.

 Religion

 Key was a devout and prominent Episcopalian.
 In his youth, he almost became an Episcopal priest rather than a lawyer.
 Throughout his life he sprinkled biblical references in his correspondence.
 He was active in All Saints Parish in Frederick, Maryland, near his family's home.
 He also helped found or financially support several parishes in the new national capital, including St. John's Episcopal Church in Georgetown, Trinity Episcopal Church in present-day Judiciary Square, and Christ Church in Alexandria (at the time, in the District of Columbia).
+He was described as a "devoted and intimate friend" of Bishop William Meade of Virginia, and his "good literary taste" was credited for the quality of the church's hymnal.

 From 1818 until his death in 1843, Key was associated with the American Bible Society.
 He successfully opposed an abolitionist resolution presented to that group around 1838.

 Key also helped found two Episcopal seminaries, one in Baltimore and the other across the Potomac River in Alexandria (the Virginia Theological Seminary).
 Key also published a prose work called The Power of Literature, and Its Connection with Religion, in 1834.